-- Depending on the number of participants in the tournament, the quarterfinals or directly the semi-finals are held. - The minimum number to make the quarterfinals is fourteen participants in the tournament.

-- Three assaults are scheduled to take place in each match of the final stages. - Each bout is won by the contender who first reaches 3 valid hits; the winner of the match is the contender who wins at least 2 out of 3 bouts. - All 3 assaults must be carried out, unless one of the contenders withdraws. - Participants may request a break of one minute between rounds. - Each tournament ends with the final, to determine the champion and the runner-up, and the second final, to determine the third and fourth runner-up.
+- Depending on the number of participants in the tournament, the quarterfinals or directly the semi-finals are held. - The minimum number to make the quarterfinals is fourteen participants in the tournament. - In each match of the final stages, three assaults are planned, each using one of the three weapons, starting with the spear, followed by the sword and concluding with the mace. - Each bout is won by the contender who first reaches three valid hits; the winner of the match is the contender who wins at least 2 out of 3 bouts. - All three assaults must take place, unless one of the contenders withdraws. - Participants may request a one-minute break between weapons. - Each tournament ends with the final, to determine the champion and the runner-up, and the second final, to determine the third and fourth runner-up.